MicrosoftDocs/customer-insights/ci-docs/segments.md

 Go to the **Segments** page to view the segments you created, their status and state, the last time the data was refreshed, and their refresh schedule.
 You can sort the list of segments by any column or use the search box to find the segment you want to manage.
 In B-to-B environments, the **Audience Type** column identifies whether a segment is based on accounts or contacts.

-> [!TIP]
-> The **Last refreshed** column shows a timestamp of the last successful refresh.
-If an error occurs, select the error to see details about what happened.

 Select next to a segment to view available actions.

 :::image type="content" source="media/segments-selected-segment.png" alt-text="Selected segment with options dropdown list and available options." lightbox="media/segments-selected-segment.png":::